 Remote Consultations with Kim Houston CCAB

-Distance is no barrier – remote consultations are conducted throughout the UK and the rest of the world.
+Distance is no barrier – remote consultations are conducted throughout the UK.

 At CAT-astrophes, we aim to make the consultation process as easy as possible in order to get a speedy resolution to your cat’s issues and get you and your feline friend back on track as quickly as possible.
 We recognise that people have very busy lives, and as such we conduct daytime, evening and weekend consultations in the hope to accommodate you.